 M: Because of the second point, which seems not to be very obvious for crypto people.
 It’s the credit risk behind it.

 I guess that market volatility has been so enormous in the last twelve months that people haven’t really thought about credit risk.
 But big corporations and real players in the economies of the world, they worry about credit risk; they worry about having money in a bank in Colombia or Nigeria or even the UK (Metrobank has been in trouble lately I believe, and one of the largest Italian banks went bust a few months ago).

 They’re worried about these things, and they don’t want to concern themselves with credit risk if it can be avoided.
 That’s why we created a stablecoin based on the most credit-safe instrument you can have – which is money in a central bank.

-C: What’s the upside of using the government bonds over normal reserves?
+C: What’s the upside of using government bonds over normal reserves?

 M: The government cannot go default.
 It cannot default in its own currency; it has never happened.
 If they’re really getting in some serious trouble with the economy, they will just print more money.

-M: There’s two things to it that you should be aware of.
+M: There are two things to it that you should be aware of.
 We create the stablecoin digital cash in the engine room.
 When we have that, we have the basis for people to create applications on top of that engine room.
-So anything that becomes tokenized in the future can run on that, and can enter into a multi asset exchange and value transportation or movement, depending on whatever you want to tokenize.
+So anything that becomes tokenized in the future can run on that and can enter into a multi-asset exchange and value transportation or movement, depending on whatever you want to tokenize.
 And you can build customized MAMA applications to exactly the needs that you might have.
 That could be a store card, which ties to peer-to-peer lending for local supermarkets, and investments that run through a bank, offering real services and something with tangible values to the clients.

 C: Finally, I’d like to ask you about the road map.
 Firstly, what’s your plan for the next few months, and when will we finally see the first products from you?